A new formulation for the 3-D Euler equations with an application to subsonic flows in a cylinder: A conserved quantity and a system of new conservation laws

 \begin{remark}{\it One may perform similar operations as we have done for the original Euler equations, to the new conservation laws (\ref{da123}) and (\ref{da15}), it turns out that one will get (\ref{da123}) and (\ref{da15}) again.
 That is, (\ref{da123}) and (\ref{da15}) is invariant under our operations.} \end{remark}

 \begin{remark}{\it These calculations certainly work for the two dimensional Euler system.
 Indeed, $W$ will always be zero.
 We can obtain a system of new conservation laws as (\ref{da123}) and (\ref{da15}) for potential flows and a new conservation law as (\ref{da102}) or (\ref{db16}) for the 2-D Euler equations.
 Even in this case, all these information are completely new as far as we know.
-However, it seems that these new information are still not enough to deal with the subsonic-sonic limit for the 2-D Euler flow.} \end{remark}